artballesteros/cse15l-lab-reports/lab-report-5-week-10.md

 ```

 We could add something that checks for this exclamation mark and skips ahead to the next link when detected.
 We would set ```currentIndex``` to the last closed parenthesis of the image link and then use the ```continue``` statement to skip to the next link that we find.

+We would add this checker after line 12 because we would want to ensure that we would skip an entire code block instead of just a part of it.
+If we placed the checker before line 12, there is a possibility that we will detect the exclamation mark inside the code block and then skip to the next closed bracket, which will likely also be inside the code block.
+For the code block detection to work properly, it looks like we would need both triple ticks (```) on both sides of the code blocks, which we possibly lose in the scenario above.

+So checking for image links after checking for code blocks seems like a better option.